The Ultimate Mega Guide to Speeding Up WordPress

 In other words, instead of saving your image and uploading it to my own server I just link to it on your server, effectively stealing your bandwidth.
 This is just like stealing someone else’s Wifi.

-Another option is managed WordPress hosting.
+Another option is managed WordPress hosting (like we have).
 This type of hosting offers a more WordPress-centric approach.
 On a VPS you could run any application you like, managed WP hosting obviously only allows WordPress.

-If you’re looking for a good host we have a WordPress host review, take a look around and choose one you like best.
+If you’re looking for a good host we have a WPMU DEV hosting review, where you can take a look around and choose the one you like best after seeing the comparisons.
 I recommend talking to customer service and explaining your exact needs, they’ll help you decide what you need and you’ll also get a feel for the level of support you can expect.

 This won’t speed up your website but will alert you when something goes wrong and you’ll be able to catch a downward trend in time.
 Reacting to a speed issue before it gets noticeable is a great way to retain happy users!